 The Bridge of Tears

 The Bridge of Tears sits at the base of Muckish mountain in North-West Donegal.
-During the Great Famine, emigrants heading towards Derry port to board ships travelled here on foot accompanied by their relatives.
+During the Great Famine and beyond, emigrants heading towards Derry port in the hopes of boarding ships travelled here on foot accompanied by their relatives.
 This bridge marks the point at which they parted ways in the knowledge that this would be their final goodbye.

-Featuring five original poems by Donegal poet Annemarie Ní Churreáin in English and Irish, this book will explore the experience of emigration, migration and displacement of people.
-The book will include a photogravure print and visual interventions created with sumi ink and salt, forming abstract ‘drawings’ inspired by migration pattern mapping and the movement of the tides.
-The book will use water and turf collected from the area, capturing the essence of the place, and forming a ‘living’ embodiment of the space and its people.
+Featuring five original poems by Donegal poet Annemarie Ní Churreáin written in English and Irish, this book will explore the universal experience of emigration, migration and displacement of people.
+The book will include a photogravure intaglio print as well as visual interventions created with sumi ink, turf ash and Atlantic salt, forming abstract ‘drawings’ inspired by migration pattern mapping and the movement of the tides.
+The book will use water collected from the river beneath the bridge, capturing the essence of the place, and forming a ‘living’ embodiment of the space and its people.

 Enquire